 - Setting of minimum standards and core competencies for those working with children

-The introduction of the Children’s Act impacts all paid new and existing employees and contractors who work with children (up to 17 years of age) in a state-funded organisation that provide regulated health services.
+The introduction of the Children’s Act impacts all paid new and existing employees and contractors who work with children (up to 17 years of age) in a state-funded organisation that provides regulated health services.

-CVCheck (NZ) Ltd have been selected as the exclusive provider of Children’s Workers Safety Checks for specific groups of children’s workers from the New Zealand Ministry of Health, New Zealand Ministry of Education and New Zealand Ministry of Social Development.
+CVCheck (NZ) Ltd has been selected as the exclusive provider of Children’s Workers Safety Checks for specific groups of children’s workers from the New Zealand Ministry of Health, New Zealand Ministry of Education and New Zealand Ministry of Social Development.
 We have also been Gazetted by the Director-General of Health.

 How can you get your employees Children’s Worker Safety Checks completed so you’re compliant?